-New and d revised IFRSs Effective for annual periods beginning on or after • IFRS 16 Leases - The amendment to Illustrative Example 13 accompanying IFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example. ľ IAS 41 Agriculture - The amendment removes the requirement in paragraph 22 of IAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique. nents to IAS 1 Presentation of Financial Statements relating to Classification ities as Current or Non-Current 1 January 2023 helping and oth endments aim to promote consistency in applying the requirements by companies determine whether, in the statement of financial position, debt er liabilities with an uncertain settlement date should be classified as current potentially due to be settled within one year) or non-current. ments to IFRS 4 Insurance Contracts Extension of the Temporary Exemption oplying IFRS 9 1 January 2023 4 from a endment changes the fixed expiry date for the temporary exemption in IFRS applying IFRS 9 Financial Instruments, so that entities would be required to RS 9 for annual periods beginning on or after 1 January 2023.
-IFRS 17 and pro insuranc consiste Insurance Contracts requires insurance liabilities to be measured at a current fulfillment value ovides a more uniform measurement and presentation approach for all ce contracts.
-These requirements are designed to achieve the goal of a ent, principle-based accounting for insurance contracts.
-IFRS 17 supersedes insurance Contracts as of 1 January 2023.
-1 January 2023 Amends ments to IFRS 17 Insurance Contracts 5 IFRS 17 to address concerns and implementation challenges that were 5 after IFRS 17 Insurance Contracts was published in 2017.
-The main changes 1 January 2023 Deferral of the date of initial application of IFRS 17 by two years to annual periods beginning on or after 1 January 2023.
+New and revised IFRSs Effective for annual periods beginning on or after Amendments to IAS 1 Presentation of Financial Statements relating to Classification of Liabilities as Current or Non-Current The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+1 January 2023 Amendments to IFRS 4 Insurance Contracts Extension of the Temporary Exemption from Applying IFRS 9 The amendment changes the fixed expiry date for the temporary exemption in IFRS 4 from applying IFRS 9 Financial Instruments, so that entities would be required to apply IFRS 9 for annual periods beginning on or after 1 January 2023.
+1 January 2023 IFRS 17 Insurance Contracts IFRS 17 requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.
+These requirements are designed to achieve the goal of a consistent, principle-based accounting for insurance contracts.
+IFRS 17 supersedes IFRS 4 Insurance Contracts as of 1 January 2023.
+1 January 2023 Amendments to IFRS 17 Insurance Contracts Amends IFRS 17 to address concerns and implementation challenges that were identified after IFRS 17 Insurance Contracts was published in 2017.
+The main changes are: Deferral of the date of initial application of IFRS 17 by two years to annual periods beginning on or after 1 January 2023.
 Additional scope exclusion for credit card contracts and similar contracts that provide insurance coverage as well as optional scope exclusion for loan contracts that transfer significant insurance risk.
 Recognition of insurance acquisition cash flows relating to expected contract renewals, including transition provisions and guidance for insurance acquisition cash flows recognised in a business acquired in a business combination.
 Clarification of the application of IFRS 17 in interim financial statements allowing an accounting policy choice at a reporting entity level.

-New and revised IFRSs Clarification of the application of contractual service margin (CSM) attributable to investment-return service and investment-related service and changes to the corresponding disclosure requirements.
+Clarification of the application of contractual service margin (CSM) attributable to investment-return service and investment-related service and changes to the corresponding disclosure requirements.
 Extension of the risk mitigation option to include reinsurance contracts held and non-financial derivatives.
 Amendments to require an entity that at initial recognition recognises losses on onerous insurance contracts issued to also recognise a gain on reinsurance contracts held.

-- Simplified presentation of insurance contracts in the statement of financial position so that entities would present insurance contract assets and liabilities in the statement of financial position determined using portfolios of insurance contracts rather than groups of insurance contracts. - Additional transition relief for business combinations and additional transition relief for the date of application of the risk mitigation option and the use of the fair value transition approach.
+Simplified presentation of insurance contracts in the statement of financial position so that entities would present insurance contract assets and liabilities in the statement of financial position so that entities would present insurance contracts.
+1 January 2023 • Additional transition relief for business combinations and additional transition relief for the date of application of the risk mitigation option